Pride and Mental Well-being: Why It Matters

 What is Pride?

-Pride is an annual celebration of lesbian, gay, bisexual, transgender, queer, and more (LGBTQ+) identity.
-Although Pride is now celebrated in numerous countries worldwide, it started out as a protest, with June 28, 1969 marking the start of the Stonewall riots.
-On this day, members of the LGBTQ+ community fought back against a police raid at a queer bar in Manhattan, New York.
-Media coverage allowed society to see the LGBTQ+ struggle and created more awareness about the need to stand up for equal rights.
+Pride is an annual celebration of lesbian, gay, bisexual, transgender, queer, and more LGBTQIA+ identities.
+Although Pride is now celebrated in numerous countries worldwide, it started out as a protest, with June 28, 1969 marking the start of theĀ Stonewall riots.Ā On this day, members of the community fought back against a police raid at a queer bar in Manhattan, New York.
+Media coverage allowed society to see the struggle and created more awareness about the need to stand up for equal rights.Ā

 In essence, Pride is about making others feel valued and accepted, regardless of their sexual orientation or gender identity.
 When we celebrate and embrace diversity, we are taking positive steps towards improved mental well-being.

-Pride provides us with an excellent opportunity to celebrate the many dynamic LGBTQ+ communities and our wonderfully diverse workforce.
-It can teach us to be more open-minded and accept others as they are.
+Pride provides us with an excellent opportunity to celebrate the many dynamic LGBTQIA+ communities and our wonderfully diverse workforce.
+It can teach us to be more open-minded and accept others as they are.Ā

 Pride can also teach us how to show solidarity for people who may not feel comfortable enough to be their authentic selves.
 Of course, making each individual feel psychologically safe is a cornerstone of mental well-being.